micleners/ci-cd-webgeeks-feb-2023/README.md

   - Access Keys
   - Create New Access Key
   - On `Access key best practices & alternatives`, pick `Third-party service`, check you understand their recommendation and click continue (or figure out how to follow their direction about using IAM role instead)
-  - **IMPORTANT:** Copy the access key and secret access key - once you navigate away from the page AWS will not reveal the key to you again.
+  - **IMPORTANT:** Do not share this token.
+Copy the access key and secret access key - once you navigate away from the page AWS will not reveal the key to you again.
 - Add the access key to TravisCI
 - Navigate to S3 and find the name of the bucket created for your Elastic Beanstalk application
   - **Note:** Bucket name will be used for `UPDATE_WITH_YOUR_BUCKET_NAME` from the `.travis.yml` file